Explore-Share logo and link to home

 The archipelago is populated with dominant mountains and range of wildlife that are home in these remote islands.
 Home to no native land mammals the only natives are marine, such as whales and dolphins.
 While overhead, lookout for the iconic northern goshawk that dominates the skies.
 It is so important that it features on the Azores flag.

-What can I expect from the weather during my Mountain Climbing trip in Portugal?
+What can I expect from the weather during my Mountain Climbing trip in Azores?

 The archipelago is home to a subtropical climate with daily average temperatures between 15 and 25 degrees Celsius.

-Which language is predominantly spoken in the Portugal region?
+Which language is predominantly spoken in the Azores region?

 Portuguese.